Import extravaganza highlights China's promise, challenges

 Exhibitors at the expo ranged from General Motors and Lego toys to Brazilian shoemakers, a Korean dumpling brand and Uganda's National Enterprise Corp., an exporter of coffee and honey.

-Global auto, aerospace and technology brands already are well known in China, suggesting many were at the expo not to sell but to nurture relations with the Communist Party by showing support for Xi's trade initiative.
+Global auto, aerospace and technology brands already are well known in China, suggesting many were at the expo not to sell but to nurture relations with the Communist Party by showing support for President Xi Jinping's trade initiative.

 "For the bulk of China's imports, these expos don't make much difference," said Gareth Leather of Capital Economics.
 "For companies from smaller, developing countries, probably at the margins they do make a bit of a difference."